Dre Campbell Farm

 Drainage

-This is a prime consideration in pots and containers to prevent root rot, yellowing, and wilting due to excess water.
+Drainage is a prime consideration in pots and containers to prevent root rot, yellowing, and wilting from excess water.

-Making one middle hole and several smaller holes spaced over the bottom of containers can prevent soil from clogging up around roots.
+Make one big hole in the center and several smaller holes at the bottom of the containers.
+This process will help keep the soil from clogging around the roots.

-To avoid the holes being blocked, place some pebbles at the bottom.
+Therefore, some pebbles should be placed at the bottom of the container to prevent the drainage holes from being blocked.
 You can also cover the drainage holes with material that allows water to drain freely.

 Planting Seeds and Seedlings

-When growing vegetables in pots, you can start from seeds or buy seedlings.
-They both have their advantages and disadvantages.
+You can start from seeds or buy seedlings when growing vegetables in pots.
+Both have advantages and disadvantages.

 Planting seeds is cheaper than buying seedlings, especially if you save your seeds.

 However, growing from seeds is not for everyone.
-You cannot let them dry out.
-You will also have to ensure that they get the right amount of light and good air circulation.
+You cannot let them dry out, and you must ensure that they get the right amount of light and good air circulation.

 To avoid all this, purchase seedlings from your local garden center.